LingLe-Cp3/DL-from-Scrach-Self-Study-/README.md

 ### Chapter 3: Neural Network

 * The activation function is a bridge between Perceptron and Neural Network.
 A single perceptron is a one-layer network using a step function as an activation function; a Multi-layer perceptron is a neural network using a sigmoid function, a ReLU function, and other smooth functions as an activation function.
-  * Sigmoid function
+  * Sigmoid function(Binary Classification)
+  * Softmax function(Multiclass Classification)
+  * Identity function(Regression)
-  * ReLu function
+  * ReLU function
-  * Remark: The activation function has to be a non-linear function in neural network
+  * Remark: The activation function has to be a non-linear function in neural networks
+* We can implement neural networks efficiently by using multi-dimensional NumPy arrays